ataul-ui/backend-early-alzheimers/README.md

 uhh what?
 I COULD DO GITHUB ACTIONS ON THIS PROJECT!!!!
 I FORGOT WHAT WAY IT WAS, I'LL LOOKS THROUGH MY NOTES AND UPDATE THIS

+make sure you have docker installed

+First clone this repository
+make a copy of .env.example file and name it .env then add in your credentials

+run docker compose up and you should be good airflow trigger github actions in order to upload to azure using shell commands

 I think I can use github actions to upload the data to azure, use dvc for it maybe Right, I think github actions can be used to do dvc which then uploads data to azure blob storage, that actually sounds pretty good